-Additionally, certain crash types may exhibit persistent triggering behavior under a fixed experimental environment, with their occurrence frequencies far exceeding those of other crash types.
-This phenomenon can distort the distribution of experimental data and the subsequent crash report analysis.
-To mitigate this issue, we applied Syzkaller’s built-in threshold mechanism, setting an upper limit of 100 for the number of occurrences of the same crash type within a single experiment.
+Additionally, certain crash types may exhibit persistent triggering behavior under a fixed experimental environment, with occurrence frequencies significantly exceeding those of others.
+This skew can distort the distribution of experimental data and bias subsequent crash analysis.
+To mitigate this effect, we leveraged Syzkaller’s built-in threshold mechanism, capping the number of occurrences of each crash type at 100 within a single experiment.

-{\bf Syscall evolution across kernel versions.} As the kernel evolves, syscall specifications undergo certain changes, such as modifications to parameter types or value ranges, and adjustments to sanitizers of these parameters in the syscalls.
+{\bf Syscall evolution across kernel versions}.
+As the kernel evolves, syscall specifications undergo certain changes, such as modifications to parameter types or value ranges, and adjustments to sanitizers of these parameters in syscalls.
 This can result in legitimate syscall sequences or kernel crashes obtained on one kernel version becoming inapplicable to another version.
-In other words, knowledge about the syscalls derived from historical kernel versions may fail to generalize to new kernel versions, which obviously undermines the effectiveness of machine learning-based vulnerability detection.
-In our evaluations, $DTN$ is derived from DongTing dataset, whose syscall sequences were obtained by running kernels older than version 5.17.
-As shown in Figure~\ref{fig:crash-str}, the proportion of crashes discovered by $DTN$ on kernel version 5.19 relative to the total crashes found by Psyzkaller is significantly higher than its performance on kernel versions 6.x.

-Thus, learning the SDRs embedded in the execution sequences of the current kernel version is crucial for detecting vulnerabilities in the latest kernel, which explains why Psyzkaller uses $CorpusN$ to record SDRs from the corpus generated during fuzzing.
-Psyzkaller's approach of simultaneously learning execution histories from current kernel versions and historical kernels helps sustain its vulnerability detection capability on future kernel versions.
+In our evaluations, $DTN$ is derived from the DongTing dataset, whose syscall sequences were obtained from kernels older than version 5.17, while our experiments indicated that Psyzkaller can significantly improve fuzzing performance across all considered kernel versions.
+Figure~\ref{fig:crash-str} further reveals that the proportion of crashes discovered by $DTN$ on kernel version 5.19 relative to the total crashes found by Psyzkaller is significantly higher than that on other kernel versions.
+Thus, learning SDRs embedded in the execution sequences of the current kernel version is crucial for detecting vulnerabilities in the latest kernel.
+Psyzkaller's approach of simultaneously learning from execution data of current and historical kernels helps to sustain its vulnerability detection capability on future kernel versions.

-Besides, to mitigate the impact of kernel version discrepancies, all comparative analyses in this study are constrained to the same kernel version.
-Specifically, whether comparing Psyzkaller with other kernel fuzzers, performing ablation studies to validate the effectiveness of Psyzkaller’s optimization strategies, or analyzing performance under different data ratios in the DongTing dataset, all data comparisons adhere to a unified baseline—with the same kernel version being a critical prerequisite.
-Consequently, cross-version comparisons were not included in the experimental design.
+Additionally, to eliminate potential confounding effects from kernel version discrepancies, all comparative analyses are conducted on the same kernel version(s).
+That is, in all cases of comparative analysis, a unified baseline is enforced, with consistent kernel versions as a prerequisite.